-Daniel Paul Bard … son of Paul and Kathy, has two siblings, Jared and Luke … younger brother, Luke, pitched for the Los Angeles Angels from 2018-20 and is currently with Tampa Bay … father played five years in the Minors in the Dodgers and Orioles organizations...Married to Adair, together they have three children: Davis, Sykes and Campbell … resides in Greenville, S.C. during the offseason...Graduated from Charlotte Christian High School in Charlotte, N.C...Attended the University of North Carolina and went 23-12 with a 3.86 ERA (116 ER, 270.1 IP) and 235 strikeouts over three seasons with the Tar Heels...Tied his career high in wins (eight), and posted career bests in ERA (3.47) and strikeouts (90) as a Junior in 2006 … was UNC teammates with LHP Andrew Miller.
+Son of Paul and Kathy … two siblings, Jared and Luke … younger brother, Luke, pitched for the Los Angeles Angels from 2018-20 and is currently with Tampa Bay … father played five years in the Minors in the Dodgers and Orioles organizations...Married to Adair … the pair have three children: Davis, Sykes and Campbell...Resides in Greenville, S.C. during the offseason...Graduated from Charlotte Christian High School in Charlotte, N.C...Attended the University of North Carolina and went 23-12 with a 3.86 ERA (116 ER, 270.1 IP) and 235 strikeouts over three seasons with the Tar Heels...Tied his career high in wins (eight), and posted career bests in ERA (3.47) and strikeouts (90) as a junior in 2006 … was teammates with LHP Andrew Miller.

 Named the Comeback Player of the Year by both the Sporting News and the Players Association after making his first Major League appearances since 2013...Made 23 relief appearances and recorded a career-high six saves in six opportunities … was the only pitcher in the National League with five or more saves and a perfect save percentage...
 Pitched 1.1 scoreless innings and earned the win in his first appearance of the season, July 25 at Texas … was his first appearance since April 27, 2013, vs. Houston and his first win since May 29, 2012, vs. Detroit...Earned his first save on Aug.
 11 vs. Arizona, the sixth of his career and his first since June 5, 2011, vs. Oakland...His 2.2 scoreless innings on Sept.
 24 at San Francisco were a career high as a reliever … had four outings of at least 1.1 innings.